preeti-1999/News-app/react-hooks/README.md

 Type `npm start`

-If it does not fetch the news yet,install a CORS extension in your web browser.

-The page will be show at port 3000.
+The page will  show at port 3000.